Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Economic Analysis and Policy Evaluation in the Railway Industry provides a systematic treatment of key metrics of modern railway systems.
+Economic Analysis and Policy Evaluation in the Railway Industry: An International Perspective provides a systematic treatment of key metrics of modern railway systems.
 Contributors evaluate the economic effects of forces shaping railway and transportation industries worldwide, summarizing the ways that sophisticated railway systems differ from those plagued by problems and difficulties.
-Economic concepts, techniques, and applied empirical models reveal vertical and horizontal differences among operations, enabling readers to draw conclusions about the economic implications of regulatory and policy initiatives.
+Economic concepts, techniques and applied empirical models reveal vertical and horizontal differences among operations, enabling readers to draw conclusions about the economic implications of regulatory and policy initiatives.
 Each contributor describes opportunities for future research.

 - Illuminates the opportunities and risks of various regulatory policies